Teaching English and Living in Peru

 For Those Who Need a Visa Before Entering Peru

 If you need a visa in order to enter Peru, you may be asked to show an onward ticket.
 Any ticket, whether it be bus or air will do.
-You could also buy an MCO (Miscellaneous Charge Order) from the IATA (International Air Transport Association) which will allow you to fly on any IATA airline with seats available or give you a refund.
-See Customer Service at www.iata.org for more details.
 There's been some discussion about entering on a one-way ticket.
 In theory, you need a round trip if you enter on a tourist visa.
 Sometimes they require you to buy a return ticket at the airport, then you simply refund it.
 Or you might be asked to show proof of funds.

 (Be sure you ask at Immigrations about your visa as rules and fees seem to change often.)

-Many nationalities receive 30-90 days upon entry of Peru.
-There is no paperwork beforehand and it’s free.
+Many nationalities receive a max of 183 days upon entry of Peru.
 Depending on the immigration officer, you may or may not be asked to show a ticket out of the country or sufficient funds.
 To see if you need to apply for a tourist visa beforehand, check with the Peruvian embassy or consulate in your country.

 The School System in Peru